-many challenges in previous education experiences, including racism, being put down, and bullying, and carries the scars from this.
+to class.
+He has faced many challenges in previous education experiences, including racism, being put down and bullying, and carries the scars from this.
 Matiu may have dependants, and if he does, they are the motivation for study.
 Matiu is motivated to change his story, but he does not have many positive role models around him, so this is a challenge.
 Matiu may start study at a lower level but if he experiences success he will be motivated to continue to higher levels.
-Once Matiu is past his first day of course, he starts to understand that what he expects of Wintec, and what Wintec expects of him is different.
-As Matiu engages in his course he sometimes feels that the way Wintec does things conflicts with his worldview.
-For instance, the pōwhiri for new students is optional at Wintec, when for Matiu this should be compulsory.
-He needs to work through how to reconcile these differences as he progresses through his course.